-During the past 10 years and since it became apparent he was infact Martin Bormann, former Private Secretary to Adolf Hitler, some of the children have reviewed their actions in minute detail to try and understand why they were in that particular place at that precise moment in time.
+During the past 10 years and since it became apparent he was infact Martin Bormann, former Private Secretary to Adolf Hitler and undoubted by Lancashire Police, some of the children have reviewed their actions in minute detail to try and understand why they were in that particular place at that precise moment in time.
 The response and subsequent actions of "Martin Bormann" suggest he was also in a state of shock with there being someone else in the vicinity of the derelict allotment.
 The time chosen by the children to visit the allotment, known as the "Secret Garden" was not part of a regular pattern.
 Infact the time chosen by the children was highly irregular and spontaneous with no prior planning.
 The irony of the precise location at Windy Ridge where the children were standing when the decision was made to visit the Secret Garden is that it was also the precise location from where one of the children witnessed a plane crash on New Years Day in 1971.
 The whole encounter is viewed as a matter of chance where two world´s collide leaving an everlasting impression.
 However, it is also quite possible that there was some form of surveillance in operation at a neighbours house to watch the movements of the children and also orchestrate events to suit other agendas.
 Property which had a clear view of the South side of Windy Ridge, close to the original kitchen, is not being ruled out.

 "Wieland der Schmied"